Bio-soft matter physics

 Mobirise

-Matej Kanduč is a senior research associate at the Department of Theoretical Physics of the Jožef Stefan Institute, Ljubljana.
+Matej Kanduč, a senior research associate at the Department of Theoretical Physics of the Jožef Stefan Institute, Ljubljana.

 E-Mail: matej.kanduc@ijs.si